vindruid/streamlit-leaderboard/README.md

 # streamlit-leaderboard
-Make simple and ompetition leaderboard using streamlit in one file of code
+Make simple and competition leaderboard using streamlit in one file of code

 # Why this is "simple" ?
 1. Insert name, upload file, see the result